 Pretty soon (though not soon enough) everything changes: the road begins to meander and roll gently as it follows the contours of the Kern River.
 Now the road is bordered by expensive hobby-farm mansions, traffic is insignificant, and the road surface is perfect.
 This is tranquil, sublimely pleasant riding.
 Somewhere in here the road changes its name to Round Mountain Road, though I didn’t see a sign saying so until it was a long-ago done deal.

 About 9 miles in, the road turns up and climbs steadily for about 4.5 miles, to the summit you can eventually see in the distance, on a stretch of road you have to love if you like climbing at all.
 The pitch is just enough to make you think, “Hey, I’m climbing well today!” and the road surface stays glass.
-The McMansions fall away and you have the place to yourself, and the views (of where you’ve been to the south and uninhabited rolling hills to the north) keep getting better.
+The McMansions fall away and you have the place to yourself (and the other cyclists), and the views (of where you’ve been to the south and uninhabited rolling hills to the north) keep getting better.
 It’s an utterly barren landscape that may not be to everyone’s taste (see photos), but I found it transporting.

 You can see there are buildings on the mountaintop, but you have to get there to see the extent of the construction.
 It’s a mini-city up there, like one of those “mining colonies” you see on alien planets being stripped of their minerals in sci fi movies.